Connecting Leeds Bradford Airport

 I completed the survey and would add the volume of traffic along the airport road does not enter the airport, it passes by either east to the A1 or west to the M62.
 Leeds City Council's failed in the past to provide an adequate infrastructure for public transport at the tax payers expense.
 The city desperately needs an efficient transport system for the city to expand like Manchester or similar.
 I am of the view a park & ride with a train stop closer to the airport would alleviate parking in the immediate area for both airport and train users, and if predicted figures of increased airport traffic in future years are seen to be over exaggerated the park & ride and train station will still be utilised.

-Local Resident asked about 5 years ago
+Local Resident asked over 5 years ago

 Thank you for your comments.
 These will be considered as part of the consultation analysis.